karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

       cat /etc/os-release
       ```

     - Take note of the distribution information, as it will be important for installing compatible versions of the build tools.
+In this case, it is a Debian based distribution.

     ![Find out the distribution of this container OS](https://github.com/karanthakakr04/devops-bootcamp-exercises/assets/17943347/4767b189-dec8-4d79-907b-cbeff7457305)